kilowhat/kilowhat.net/_extensions/custom-paths.md

 Issues that have been fixed as of 1.3.0:

 - [v17development's SEO](https://discuss.flarum.org/d/18316) was not able to add SEO tags to pages with customized URLs.
 The meta tags still contain incorrect hard-coded URLs.

+Issues in previous versions that have been fixed as of 1.8.0:

+- The user profile filters (`/discussions`, `/mentions` suffix) were not affected by the "Redirect" setting.
+Typing the old URL would always redirect to the homepage.

 ## Installation